mmisty/cypress-grep/README.md

 # @mmisty/cypress-grep
 This package helps to filter tests by tags or by title using substring or regular expressions.

-And package allows to add UI control with ability to filter tests inside selected file:
+You can forget about `.only` - this package allows to add UI control with ability to filter tests inside selected file:
 ![p1.gif](https://github.com/mmisty/cypress-grep/blob/main/docs-template/p1.gif)

 ## Installation